 You can renew this EOC each year ("guaranteed renewable").
 We decide the premium rates.
 But, we may decide not to renew the EOC under certain conditions, which are explained in this EOC, or when required by law.
-See the When coverage ends section of the EOC for more information.
+See the When coverage ends section for more information.

 You may keep this EOC in force by meeting the EOC requirements and by paying the premium on time.
-See the What does the EOC cost you? section of the EOC for more information.
+See the What does the EOC cost you? section for more information.